-If Percona Server for MongoDB Sharding mode is turned off, the application needs access to all MongoDB Pods of the replica set:
+If Percona Server for MongoDB sharding mode mode is turned off, the application needs to connect to all the MongoDB Pods of the replica set:

 When Kubernetes creates Pods, each Pod has an IP address in the internal virtual network of the cluster.
-Creating and destroying Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB via Kubernetes internal DNS names in URI (e.g. using mongodb+srv://userAdmin:userAdmin123456@<cluster-name>-rs0.<namespace>.svc.cluster.local/admin?replicaSet=rs0&ssl=false to access one of the Replica Set Pods).
+Creating and destroying Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB by using Kubernetes internal DNS names in the URI.